-I have never cooked a Cornish Game Hen but decided it would be fun to try and do one in the Crock-Pot.
+I have never cooked a Cornish game hen but decided it would be fun to try and do one in the slow cooker.
 My kids were fascinated with our “little chicken”, and they loved to eat the little tiny “chicken” legs!

 - Remove Giblets if they are in Cornish Hen.

 - While tying (tie it like you tie your shoes) Make very large loops, with the twine and then I put the loop around the wing of the bird, this will help keep the bird from falling apart as it is removed from the crock-pot.

 - Rub the bird with the butter inside and out.